 Your Expert Truck Accident Lawyers

-At the Wilshire Law Firm, our expert lawyers can help you understand the rights and responsibilities you have as a truck driver in the state of California.
-What’s more, if you have been in an accident with an eighteen-wheeler, it’s important to know what your options are and how you can make the most of your claim in court.
-There’s no need to try to defend your case in court by yourself.
+At Wilshire Law Firm, our expert big rig accident lawyers can help you understand your rights if you were the victim of an accident involving a big rig commercial truck.
+It’s important to know what your options are and how you can make the most of your claim in court.

-We’ve put together a comprehensive review of what it means if you have been in a trucking accident, statistics about trucking accidents, risk factors associated with these type of accidents, and a to-list of action items to help you navigate the first few days following a big rig accident – whether you were driving a big rig or have been hit by one.
+We’ve put together a comprehensive review of trucking accidents including statistics, risk factors associated with these type of accidents, and a to-do list to help you if you have been hit by a commercial truck.

 Big Rigs Means Big Accidents